 Previous chapters have discussed various aspects of research universities.
 In this chapter, we discuss some desirable changes that can help research universities thrive in India.
-As research universities cannot thrive unless the overall HE system in the country The Road Ahead for the Higher Education System and Research Universities | 363 supports research universities, this chapter has two sections.
+As research universities cannot thrive unless the overall HE system in the country supports research universities, this chapter has two sections.
 The first section discusses the desired changes in the HE system to support research universities, and the second one discusses some desired changes within research universities.
 However, only a few key desired changes have been discussed; no comprehensive discussion has been conducted on the set of desired changes.
 As the new draft NEP of the Government of India (NEP 2019) also has proposals and recommendations on various aspects of research universities and the overall higher education system, where suitable, suggestions of the NEP are also mentioned.